 - Nodules: Large hard bumps that are typically painful.

-- Cysts: Large lumps, similar to boils, filled with pus that may be painful.
+- Cysts: Large lumps filled with pus that may be painful.
 A severe form of acne that may cause scarring.

 Acne vulgaris diagnosis